-The Pacific bluefin tuna working group of the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC) completed a new update assessment of the specis in 2018.
+The Pacific bluefin tuna working group of the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC) completed a new update assessment of the species in 2018.
 Projections in which Resolution C-14-06 (and therefore Resolution C-16-08) was extended into the future predict that, even under a low-recruitment scenario, the stock will rebuild to the interim rebuilding targets.
-The assessment and auxiliary data suggest that the three most recent recruitments (2016-2018)

-were larger than assumed in the low-recruitment scenario used for projections.
+The assessment and auxiliary data suggest that the three most recent recruitments (2016-2018) were larger than assumed in the low-recruitment scenario used for projections.
 Projections that take the 2016 recruitment into consideration predict that catch could be increased while still maintaining a high probability of meeting the rebuilding targets.
 Given that two additional larger recruitments were not used in the projections, these increased catches appear conservative.

 The analysis includes several catch scenarios, with different increases in catch and different distributions of the catch between small and large fish, which follow the harvest strategy prepared by the joint t-RFMO working group.
 In most scenarios, catching larger fish increases the total catch in weight for a given level of rebuilding.
-The staff considers that, while the most precautionary approach is to maintain the catch limits in C-16-08, some increases are possible without posing a danger to the rebuilding of the stock.
+The staff considers that, while the most precautionary approach is to maintain the catch limits in Resolution C-18-01, some increases are possible without posing a danger to the rebuilding of the stock, as described in Resolution C-18-02.
 If one of the scenarios is chosen as the basis for future catch limits, the choice should take into account both the desired rebuilding rate and the distribution of catch between small and large bluefin.

-- 1. The current resolution (C-16-08) is adequate and, for this reason, no additional recommendations are made. - 2.
-Increased catches based on the scenarios analyzed are possible under the harvest strategy prepared by the joint tRFMO working group.
+- 1. The current resolution (C-18-01) is adequate and, for this reason, no additional recommendations are made. - 2.
+Increased catches based on the scenarios analyzed are possible under the harvest strategy prepared by the joint tRFMO working group as described in C-18-02.
 The choice of catch scenario should take into account the desired rebuilding rate and the distribution of catch between small and large bluefin.